 Increase serum calcium

-Parathyroid cells sense decreases in serum calcium and, in response, release preformed PTH into the circulation.
+Parathyroid cells sense decreases in serum calcium and, in response, release preformed PTH into the circulation within minutes of a fall in serum calcium concentration.

 Increasing renal and intestinal absorption of calcium